 9. Cooling the cakes

 - Never leave your cakes in the pan for too long after baking.
-Instead cool them on the wire rack so air can circulate all around it.
+Instead, cool them on the wire rack so air can circulate all around them.
 Why?

 - Instead, invert the cake from its pan onto a cooling rack and let it cool completely.
 If you have prepared your pans properly, this will be an easy job.